Abbi Jacobson: Books

 In 2013, Jacobson published two coloring books with Chronicle Books: Color This Book: New York City and Color This Book: San Francisco.
 Jacobson also illustrated a book titled Carry This Book, published October 2016 by Viking Press.
 It features colorful, humorous illustrations of the imagined contents of various celebrities' bags.
 "I have always been intrigued by what people carry around with them.
 It can tell you everything" says Jacobson in the book's introduction.
 Well received by critics, Carry This Book was a New York Times bestseller.

 Jacobson published another book, I Might Regret This: Essays, Drawings, Vulnerabilities, and Other Stuff, October 30, 2018, with Grand Central Publishing.
 With drawings throughout, the book of personal essays is centered around Jacobson's solo three week cross-country road trip.
 While it features comedic anecdotes and moments, it primarily focuses on the heartbreak Jacobson endured while getting over her first love, also her first relationship with a woman, and general issues of identity.
 According to Jacobson, the book is centered around self-reflection: "It's about how I've felt like an internal outsider for my entire life because I just never understood what love was, that I would never get to experience it, and being a public figure only heightened that anxiety."

-Legacy

-Visibility

-Broad City’s origins as a web series elevated a platform and space for groups that are overlooked by traditional media programming, gaining an established online fanbase for how the series blended cultural specificity and relatability.
-Broad City expanded the possibilities for women, making a lasting influence on feminist media and independent television for its expansion of feminist comedy theory, and for its depictions of taboo topics.
+Personal life